oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 "client" defined by The OAuth 2.0 Authorization Framework [@!RFC6749].

 # Cross Device Flow Concepts
-In a cross-device flow, a user starts a scenario on the initiating device (e.g., a smart TV) and then uses an authorization device (e.g., a smartphone) to authorize access to a resource (e.g., access to a streaming service).
+In a cross-device flow, a user starts a scenario on the Initiating Device (e.g., a smart TV) and then uses an Authorization Device (e.g., a smartphone) to authorize access to a resource (e.g., access to a streaming service).

 Cross device flows have several benefits, including: